Dlub0/Big-Data-LSTM/README.md

 * Use visualization tools, such as matplotlib or seaborn, to visualize the time series data and gain insights into the patterns and trends.

-* Preprocess the data to clean and filter out any noise or irrelevant information that may affect the accuracy of your model.
+* Preprocess the data to clean and filter out some noise or irrelevant information.

-* Preprocess the data to ensure that it is in a suitable format for your LSTM model, such as normalizing or scaling the data.
+* Preprocess the data to ensure that it is in a suitable format for the LSTM model, such as normalizing or scaling the data.

-* Use appropriate data filtering techniques to remove outliers or anomalies in the data that may affect the performance of your model.

 * Split the data into training, validation, and testing sets to evaluate the performance of your model on new data.

-* Evaluate the model's performance using appropriate metrics, such as mean squared error or R-squared, to determine its accuracy and generalization ability.

-* Train the LSTM model on a sufficient amount of data to ensure that it can learn the patterns and trends in the glucose monitoring time series.
+* Train the LSTM model.

 * Experiment with different model architecture, e.g. stacking layers horizontally or vertically, how many hidden layers/ neurons, etc.